Visually Guidelines, Policies & Fees

 100% of your project fees will be invoiced once the quote is accepted, and payment is due within 30 days, unless otherwise agreed to in writing between you and Visually.
 Failure to pay promptly may result in the delay of your project.
 Ownership of assets and usage rights do not transfer until payment is made in full.

-Your recurring membership fees are due at the start of the term for the full term of membership, due within 30 days, unless otherwise agreed to in writing between you and Visually.
-Your membership account must be in good standing before any project is started.
+Your membership fee is due at the start of the term for the full term of membership, due within 30 days.

 In the instance where you need to cancel your project, fees will be assessed based on work completed.
 This allows us to appropriately compensate the team assigned to your project.
 You will receive a credit for unused services.
 Please note that cancelling a project forfeits the right to use any deliverable.